 The design is both simple and modern but best of all it has a touch control on the top of each light which gives off an adjustable, yet no glare daylight.

-The Needlite comes with a 2 year warranty and is so stylish that they are featured in the Danish Design Museum in Copenhagen!
+The lights come with a 2-year warranty and is so stylish that they are featured in the Danish Design Museum in Copenhagen!

 The app was an absolute boon to the Husband whose office is in our loft at the top of a rather rickety staircase.
 He can now use the Needlite to create enough light to work by in the evenings without the usual full glare which wakes the kids.
 It also means carrying a laptop and coffee at the same time is now a much safer procedure because he can turn the lights on remotely before he ascends.

-One other benefit of interest to our niece who is setting up her own photography business is that the Needlite is highly suitable as a work light for photographers, art directors and other professionals working with pictures or graphics on screen who need to control the surrounding light in strength and colour.
-Needlite has the exact right colour temperature of 6,500 kelvin and is not reflecting in the screen or in the way when editing.
+One other benefit of interest to our niece who is setting up her own photography business is that Needlite work lights are highly suitable for photographers, art directors and other professionals working with pictures or graphics on screen who need to control the surrounding light in strength and colour.
+The lights have the exact right colour temperature of 6,500 kelvin and is not reflecting in the screen or in the way when editing.

-We found the Needlite to be a step above the traditional desk light.
+We found Needlite work lights to be a step above the traditional desk light.
 Retailing around the £350 mark, its ability to create a pleasant working environment whilst adding some style makes it well worth the investment.

 We are looking forward to testing it further when the clocks go back and the loft gets even gloomier.
 For the time being, the Husband’s office is certainly a nicer, brighter place to work.